JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.familymemberhistory-intro.md

 Recommendation to me is to use the [USA Edition of CMT release](https://www.nlm.nih.gov/research/umls/Snomed/cmt.html) ( 25,604 codes).
 Noted is that the SNOMED-CT terms do have a "lay person" display name for the code.
 Not sure how to get to them yet.
 Mapping from [MyHealtheVet current Conditions to SNOMED-CT](https://docs.google.com/spreadsheets/d/1ZY6on5PU-MiYqjoJtkMAeky0wFIKZB1CZE3XtuAgDXA/edit?usp=sharing)

+##### Free-text Conditions

+The User Interface must allow the Veteran to type in a Condition.
+This would enable conditions that are not part of the sub-set or grouping.
+When a Veteran types in a Condition,
+1. MHV should look in SNOMED-CT for a match.
+2. When exactly one match is returned, the Veteran should be given the choice to keep that selected code.
+3. Multiple values might be found, for which the Veteran should then be given the choice to pick from multiple values.
+4. The Veteran should always be allowed to record the text they typed in without a code (`FamilyMemberHistory.condition.code.text`).

 #### Additional features beyond MVP